 1956 Chevrolet Bel Air

 The car runs smooth and quiet, accelerates nicely and shifts smoothly automatically.
 It has a nice cruising altitude if you will, and an overall comfortable seating and ride.
-A very impressive fun and event free test drive from this classic.
+The rear windows have been disabled, the brake lights are nonfunctional, and the steering was a bit sloppy and not as tight as it should be.

 Classic Auto Mall is a 336,000-square foot classic and special interest automobile showroom, featuring over 600 vehicles for sale with showroom space for up to 1,000 vehicles.
 Also, a 400 vehicle barn find collection is on display.